 - My Maple-Drunk Apple Pie, a recipe I posted eons ago but is still delicious

 - An elegant and skinny Vegan Apple Tart

 - If you want to do it like the French do, make this delicious and gorgeous Tarte Tatin.

-- Or just check out dozens of Pie recipes stuffed with all kinds of fruit that have featured on Holy Cow! over eight years.
+- Or just check out dozens of vegan pie recipes that have featured on Holy Cow Vegan over the years.